yaroncnk/array-methods-workshop/README.md

 Similar to the previous exercise, write a function called `getPositives` that takes an array and uses the `filter` method to **return a new array** with only the positive numbers.

 ## Exercise 2B
 Re-do exercise 1 by first filtering the input array, and then printing the numbers from the filtered array.
-Your code will look something like: `return arr.filter(...).forEach(...)
+Your code will look something like: `return arr.filter(...).forEach(...)`.

 ## Exercise 3
 Write a function called `filterArray` that takes an array AND a function as arguments.
 Your `filter` function should return a new array that contains only the elements where the passed function returns a truthy value.